-In a recent newscast from Automotive News, Bloomberg was cited as a source saying that ½ to ¾ of all drivers do not want a self-driving car.
+In a recent newscast from Automotive News, Bloomberg was cited as a source saying that one half to three quarters of all drivers do not want a self-driving car.
 Parts supplier Robert Bosch stated that drivers will need to be persuaded.
 They noted that we all have experience with computers crashing, and there is understandable alarm at the thought of software being in control of our cars.
 We’ve been saying this for a while now…

 But these statements, and those of Automotive News commentator Krishnan Anantharaman, fail to truly grasp the real disconnect between drivers and technology.
 He stated that driver behavior says that they do want self-driving technology – on everyone else’s cars, since we all overstate our own abilities behind the wheel and yet continue to cause accidents.
 He’s absolutely right about this.
 But these folks themselves exhibit a real disconnect from drivers as well as another set of their behaviors.

 In the showroom, driver’s want automatic braking.
 They want blind spot monitoring.
 They want sensors to help them park and back up cameras with collision warning, etc., etc., etc.